Janiczek/lamdera-graphqlike/README.md

 leaderboardSub : DataSub
 leaderboardSub =
     Graphqlike.Sub.query
-        "leaderboard" -- Cache key.
-We are only sending data to frontend if it has changed from the last time GotLeaderboard -- ToFrontend msg to send data with leaderboard -- The query to run
+        { cacheKey = "leaderboard" -- We're only sending data if it changed from last time , toMsg = GotLeaderboard
+        , query = leaderboard
+        }
         -- The following are optimizations: you can skip computing the query if you're reasonably sure a msg can't affect it
         |> Graphqlike.Sub.fireOnlyAfterSpecificBackendMsgs
             (\msg ->